bigscience-workshop/bigscience/jz/envs/README.md

 ## Custom private conda env

+First follow the instructions for [Production environment](production-environment) which should have already set up most things to make it very easy to add your custom conda env.

 If wanting to work with variations of packages, create your own conda env, e.g. env `stas`:

 ```